-In the base scenario, the balance ratio fluctuates around 1.0 until 2035; variations are greater at the outset of the period and gradually diminish.
-The balance ratio will gradually strengthen after 2035 because of demographic factors, and because the return on the buffer fund will be higher than the income index.
-The balance ratio will not reach 1.1 percent during the projection period, a level which as proposed by the government report Utdelning av överskott i inkomstpensionssystemet (Distribution of Surpluses in the Inkomstpension System), SOU 2004:25, means that there is a distributable surplus.
+In the base scenario the balance ratio varies around 1.0 until 2020; the variations are greatest at the outset of the period, with a gradual decrease thereafter.
+Thereafter, the balance ratio strengthens successively on account of demographic factors and a yield on the buffer fund that is better than the income index.
+Around 2063 the balance ratio reaches 1.1, a level which as proposed by the government report Utdelning av överskott i inkomstpensionssystemet (Distribution of Surpluses in the Inkomstpension System), SOU 2004:25, means that there is a distributable surplus.
 However, no provisions to this effect have been enacted by the Swedish Parliament.

-In the optimistic scenario, the balance ratio exceeds 1.0 by 2012 and strengthens after 2015.
-With the less negative deficit in the contribution base and the high return, the buffer fund will strengthen continually during the period.
-Beginning in 2039, the balance ratio will exceed 1.1.
+In the optimistic scenario the balance ratio increases continually.
+With the high return the buffer fund strengthens.
+From 2035 on, the balance ratio exceeds 1.1.

-In the pessimistic scenario balancing continues.
-One reason is the less favourable growth of the population; the other is the low return on the buffer fund.
-With balancing, the liability of the system accrues interest at the same rate as the growth in system assets.
-As a result, the balance ratio stabilizes around 1.0.
+In the pessimistic scenario balancing remains activated in the system.
+The explanation lies partly in poorer population growth and partly in the low return of the buffer fund.
+As a result of balancing, the interest on the liability of the system is the same as the rate of growth in system assets.
+For this reason the balance ratio subsequently stabilizes at a level of 1.0.